crf8472/libarcstk/examples/README.md

 Note: The example applications do only target situations where an entire album as a single audio file along with its metadata (as a CUESheet) is to be processed.
 This restriction keeps the examples reasonably small.
-Of course, libarcs can also process single audio files representing specific tracks or a set of audio files that represent an album or parts of an album.
+Of course, libarcstk can also process single audio files representing specific tracks or a set of audio files that represent an album or parts of an album.
 For this use cases, there is currently no example provided but it should not be that hard to figure out.

 - [albumid](./albumid/README.md) - Demonstrates how to derive the
   AccurateRip-ID of a ripped album.
-With this id, libarcs also provides the Query-Request-URL specific to that album as well as the canonical filename for the response file.
+With this id, libarcstk also provides the Query-Request-URL specific to that album as well as the canonical filename for the response file.
 This part of the API can be used to send a query request to AccurateRip and receive the checksums for the actual album ripped locally.